ceos-seo/odc-colab/README.md

 	!wget -nc https://raw.githubusercontent.com/ceos-seo/odc-colab/master/odc_colab.py
 	from odc_colab import odc_colab_init
-	odc_colab_init(use_defaults=True)
+	odc_colab_init()

 The previous block of code will create an environment, but the index will be empty so needs to be populated.
-This can be done by uploading a database dump of an existing index and running the following code:
+This can be done by importing a database dump of an existing ODC index:

 	from odc_colab import populate_db
-	populate_db('<database_dump_location>.tar.xz')
+	populate_db()

-Not specifying a file will default to downloading `database/db_dump.tar.xz` from this repository and using that to populate the database: `populate_db()`.
+The `populate_db()` command without parameters will download `database/db_dump.tar.xz` from this repository to use for populating the database.
+Optionally, you can upload your own file to the Colab notebooks and manually import the database by calling `populate_db(<database_dump_location>.tar.xz)`.

 ### Remote database environment
 This environment is for installing ODC with a remote database.